 Here is what you need to run LangLab PASSPORT:

-- CPU: a PC with at least a Pentium III/700MHz CPU inside or a Mac that is at least a G4; i.e., any computer except the most Neolithic machines
+- CPU: any PC or Mac except the most Neolithic machines

 - RAM memory: at least 512 MB.